 Revamping Your Gut’s Microbiome

 Our digestive system is home to millions of bacteria that serve the purpose of helping you to digest your food.
 This bacteria includes many different strains that manage many different foods in your gut and a good biodiversity in your gut can reduce your chances of digestive issues such as bloating and indigestion.
 We tend to build up new strains of bacteria in our guts naturally from the foods we eat, but sometimes we can be lacking in both the right types of bacteria as well as the numbers we have.
-To boost this diversity, there are multi strain probiotic supplements that you can add to your diet which will help to replenish your microbiome as well as bolster it with new strains.
+To boost this diversity, there are multi-strain probiotic supplements, like those from SuperSmart, that you can add to your diet which will help to replenish your microbiome as well as bolster it with new strains.
 To find out more information about multi strain probiotics, gut health and the ways in which you can improve yours, check out the Ruscio Institute, which specializes in functional medicine to improve health and reduce illness symptoms by getting to the core of the problem.

 Many of us were likely told to chew our food more as a kid, or perhaps you do the same with your own children.
 You may think that this advice is mainly to stop people from getting indigestion, and while that does help, the main reason we chew our food is that it’s part of the digestive process.
 Our teeth along with our saliva, helps to break down food in the earliest stage of digestion so that our stomach has a much easier job of dissolving that food into the more basic elements.
 Chewing your food correctly will also help your body to realize it needs to produce digestive enzymes which will help to break down the food further.
 Once that breakdown has occurred, our intestines have a much easier task of absorbing nutrients into the body to make good use of them.
 If someone is instead failing to chew their food properly, this can stop the body from producing the necessary enzymes and lead to food failing to be digested properly.
 This can cause bloating and other digestive issues.